June 11, 2018

-Kips Bay Design Trends
+Kips Bay vs Everyday

 One of my favorite aspects of being a designer is the opportunity to attend events, shows and CEU’s to track trends.
 A few weeks ago, I was fortunate enough to steal some time and attend the highly coveted Kips Bay Decorator Show House.
 An annual event, Kips Bay is the gold standard of society interior design events.
-Top designers gather their resources and talent to help raise funds for crucial after school and enrichment programs for New York City schoolchildren.
-This fantastical display of creativity is presumed to be a predictor and/or reflection of future and current design trends.
-As an active member of the design community, I look forward to this show every year; what design inspirations I can impart to my clients, where the industry is headed and namely what will the next big lifestyle trend be.

 The most dominant theme was the renewed appreciation of historic styles and antiquities woven quite dramatically into each designer’s unique perspective.
 While a portion of the upcoming generation is seeking their grandmother’s past, a large portion of the population is still discarding their family heirlooms desirous of a more casual or simpler lifestyle.
 Kip’s Bay demonstrated the dichotomy of these two lifestyle undercurrents slightly favoring the bygone era of traditionalism.
 I am pondering when and if these two worlds will intersect.
 Most importantly when will the social media sites that influence our clients connect with Kip’s Bay.
 Review my visual comparisons based on the top emerging design trends I identified at Kips Bay and how these trends manifest on Pinterest and Instagram posts.

 Personally, I have been feeling that this trend is ready for a comeback.
-The style takes its inspiration from the clean lines and wide-open spaces of Greek and Roman temples.
+The style by Mathison Interiors takes its inspiration from the clean lines and wide-open spaces of Greek and Roman temples.
 Neoclassicism recognizes modernism with a historical framework.
 It is understandable, logical and authentic.
 Alexa Hampton’s tented bedroom, Olympia Folly, is a theatrical nod to Greco-Roman times.
 A self-proclaimed neo-classicist, Alexa Hampton draped the entire room in a custom wallpaper from de Gournay resembling draped fabric.
 The ceiling painted by Chuck Fisher completed the Grecian tent along with personal relics from Alexa Hampton’s collection including a Roman-style Helmut and Sword.
 Trending today is a cleaner neoclassical aesthetic than viewed at Kip’s Bay.
 Neoclassicism in interior spaces celebrates minimal lines, symmetry and the use of classical materials.
 Notice the light-filled, pared down interpretation of the Neoclassical trend from Leyla Uluhani Interiors designed for today’s modern luxury market.

 Kips Bay: Alexa Hampton